 As the biggest professional platform, LinkedIn offers an excellent opportunity for businesses owners, entrepreneurs and freelancers.
 However, people often forget how powerful LinkedIn can be to find leads, recruit, strike a partnership and grow your business.
 Most hardly check in after completing their profile.

-Here are 5 of LinkedIn's best-kept secrets for business development.
-All of them are free to use with a standard LinkedIn account.
+All of these tactics are free to use with a standard LinkedIn account.

 1. Optimise your personal and company's profile

 Profiles are the first points of contact for anyone.
 Make sure you have a professional headshot, a concise and interesting summary, previous work experience, awards, and any other accomplishments and relevant details.

 But this is not the end of the story.
 You also have to optimise your personal/company page from an SEO perspective, which means you have to do the following:

 - Include relevant keywords in the headline, summary and the description section of your personal or company profile.
 You don’t want to overdo this, though.
 Remember, showing up in search results is only the first step.
 People also have to convert, and they won’t reach out if your profile or company page is spammed repeatedly with the same keyword(s).